-Since the 1980's, professional indemnity insurance has been compulsory for all Financial Advisers and it's been the source of a lot of controversy ever since.
+Since the 1980's, professional indemnity insurance has been compulsory for all Financial Advisers and it's been the source of much controversy ever since.

 It's important to have some understanding of how this niche insurance market works to be able to make an informed decision on which product is best for your firm.

 In this short guide we take a look at the main issues surrounding professional indemnity insurance for IFAs.

 - Professional indemnity market for Financial Advisers - an overview

 - Do I need to create a good impression?

 - Points to look for in the policy

 - How much cover do we need?